philberryman/pb-static-content/README.md

 This node application takes markdown files, turns them into HTML and inserts the HTML into a common HTML template.

-It uses Showdown to convert markdown into HTML and Handlebars to insert the HTML into a template file.
+It uses Showdown to convert markdown into HTML and Handlebars.js to insert the HTML into a template file.

 Tests are built using Jest.

 # How to run

-Clone repo
+- Clone repo
-Navigate to diretory
+- Navigate to directory

 ```console
 ~$ npm install